ampel360/Robbbo-T/README.md

 END;
 $$ LANGUAGE plpgsql;

--- Example of how to apply the trigger (repeat for all tables with 'updated_at'):
+-- Example of how to apply the 'updated_at' trigger (repeat for all relevant tables):
 -- CREATE TRIGGER set_timestamp_models
 -- BEFORE UPDATE ON models
 -- FOR EACH ROW